dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

     We are going to use [botkit](https://github.com/howdyai/botkit), which is a library that helps create conversational bots.

-    🚩Note how as soon as that finishes running your nodemon restarts.
+    Note how as soon as that finishes running your nodemon restarts.

 1. Import the library.

-    🐻in `app/server.js` add:
+    🚀in `app/server.js` add:

     ```js
     import botkit from 'botkit';